lewismmason/Thesis-Public/README.md

 # Uses and information
 This describes how to use various scripts and the required workflow for the synthetic and real data.
+Note that many file paths will need to be changed as they were intentionally hardcoded.

 ## K-Origins
 The "K-Origins" layer can be found in Python/network_architectures.py and is currently called "IntensityLayer2D" and "IntensityLayer3D".
 Examples of how to use it are found in the various network architectures from the same file and in Python/Synthetic/synthetic_network_architectures.
 Initialization is shown for some of the layers in these architectures with random variables, but manual initialization is shown in Python/train3D.py and Python/Synthetic/gen_data_and_train.py prior to building the models.

 ## Synthetic test workflow

-TODO
+Note: terminal may have to be opened in the parent directory (Python) and then changed to Synthetic directory (cd Synthetic) so that Python/network_architectures.py exists in path.
+This is a bug

+1. Create the synthetic data parameters using Python/Synthetic/synthetic_params.json which can be either RGB or greyscale
+2. Create a network architecture in Python/Synthetic/synthetic_network_architectures.py or use a pre-existing one
+3. Create data and train with Python/Synthetic/gen_data_and_train.py based on the "params_name" and "build_architecture".
+The first part creates the synthetic data and ground truth for it.
+The second part trains the network
+4. Using the trained network, run Python/Synthetic/synthetic_test2D.py to run the network on data.
+May need to run gen_data_and_train.py again but with the "train_also" flag set to false.
+Can also do this to test other data for the same network

 ## Real test workflow
-This section outlines how to train and run a model on new data with the pipeline.
+This section outlines how to train and run a model on real data with the pipeline.

 ### Training